Stay Safe this Christmas – Get switched on to safety!Posted

 - Check your Christmas tree lights conform to the British Standard.
 Always use an RCD on outdoor electrical equipment (safety device that can save lives by instantly switching off the power).

-- Never place candles near your Christmas tree or furnishings.
+- Never place candles near your Christmas tree, furniture or curtains.
 Don't leave them burning unattended.

 - Make sure your family and visitors staying for the festive period know what to do in an emergency.
-Practice an fire escape plan.
+Practice a fire escape plan.

 - Decorations can burn easily - Don't attach them to lights or heaters.